shahidsa07/tv-adsync-admin/README.md

 npm install
 ```

-### 3. Start a Local Redis Server
+### 2. Start a Local Redis Server

-This project uses Redis for real-time notifications between the server and clients.
+This project uses Redis for real-time notifications.
 The easiest way to run Redis locally is with Docker.
+Run this command in a separate terminal window:

 ```bash
 docker run -d --name redis-stack -p 6379:6379 -p 8001:8001 redis/redis-stack:latest
 ```
-This command will start a Redis container and make it available on port 6379.
+This command will start a Redis container in the background and make it available on port 6379.
+You only need to do this once.

-### 4. Set Up Environment Variables
+### 3. Set Up Environment Variables

-The application uses Firebase and Redis.
-You need to configure credentials for both.
+The application needs credentials to connect to Firebase and Redis.

-- Copy the example environment file:
+- **Copy the example file**: Create a `.env` file by copying the example template.
   ```bash
   cp .env.example .env
   ```
-- Open the newly created `.env` file in your code editor.
+- **Open `.env`** in your code editor.
-- **Firebase**: Replace the placeholder values with your actual Firebase service account credentials.
-You can find these in the `service-account.json` file you downloaded from your Firebase project settings.
-- **Redis**: The default Redis URL is already included.
-If your Redis server runs on a different URL, update `REDIS_URL`.
+- **Add Firebase Credentials**:
+    1. Go to your Firebase project settings and click on the "Service accounts" tab.
+    2. Click "Generate new private key" to download a JSON file with your credentials.
+    3. Open the downloaded JSON file and copy the `project_id`, `client_email`, and `private_key` values into your `.env` file.

-**Important**: The `FIREBASE_PRIVATE_KEY` must be enclosed in double quotes (`"`), and all newline characters (`\n`) must be preserved.
+    4. **Important**: The `private_key` must be enclosed in double quotes (`"`) and all newline characters (`\n`) must be preserved exactly as they are in the JSON file.
+- **Redis URL**: The default Redis URL is already included in the `.env.example` file and should work with the Docker command above.

-### 5. Run the Application
+### 4. Run the Application

 Start the development server.
-The `npm run dev` command starts a single server process that handles both the Next.js application and the WebSocket connections.
+This single command starts both the Next.js application and the WebSocket server.

 ```bash
 npm run dev
 ```

-### 6. Access the Application

-- **Web Application**: Available at `http://localhost:9002`
-- **WebSocket Server**: Listens on `ws://localhost:9002/ws`

-You should see the NextAds dashboard when you navigate to the web application URL.
+The application will be available at `http://localhost:9002`.

 The initial data (TVs, groups, ads) will be seeded into your Firestore database the first time you visit one of the main pages.